Beanmasters/CodeVoyant-VisualStudio/README.md

 ## Tips for Best Results

 To get the most out of CodeVoyant, consider these tips and best practices:

+* **Use source control:** The AI CAN alter code in its response, typicaly reframing identical logic in newer coding styles, however, always compare, contrast and verify changes!

 * **Select logical units of code:** The AI does best when it has context.
 Selecting an entire method (including its signature) gives it context about parameters and purpose, yielding better `<summary>` and `<param>` docs.
 If you only select inside a method, it might not know the method name or purpose, so it will just comment the lines.
 When possible, include the method or property signature in the selection for fuller docs.